stefanrieken/tmmh/README.md

 Status
 ------
-Of all the below ambitions, allocate and release are implemented and demo'able.
+Of all the below ambitions, allocate, release and realllocate are implemented and demo'able.
 This was only a few hours' work, so I have good hope for the rest :-)

 tmmh (pronounced: TIMMEH!!!) supports: